manassaloi/manassaloi.github.io/_posts/2021-05-22-donald-trump-charisma.markdown

 Same with Louis CK.
 He is a creep.
 But he is funny.
 If you want to learn how to be a better standup comic would you watch his videos or someone else?
 You don't have to support him as a standup comedian.
 You don't have to watch his content.
 But don't argue now that he is not funny just because he got canceled.
 He is a despicable human being, but he is funny.

-Not original thoughts, here is a [blogpost by Derek Sivers](https://sive.rs/you-not-them) saying the same thing.
+Not an original thought, here is a [blogpost by Derek Sivers](https://sive.rs/you-not-them) saying the same thing.

 P.S If you have not read Sivers' new book Hell Yeah or No, you should.